 So, he started sharing these tasks with his students and fellow teachers via Twitter (@DailySTEM) to get them excited about STEM, show how it applies to everyday life, and give teachers ideas for how to create lessons around it in their classrooms.

 One of Chris’s favorite ways to engage his students is by sharing an idea with them and building on it later when it comes to application.
 An example he gave was watching a video on how a cook makes rice.
-This video shows the cook using ratios and converting units and applying mathematical skills to a common household activity.
+This video shows the cook using ratios, converting units, and applying mathematical skills to a common household activity.

 Additionally, he would ask his students to identify 3 parts of the video that related to math or science and share one thing they like to cook with the class.
 The reasoning for this is to get his students thinking about using STEM in their daily lives and how applications can show up virtually anywhere.